Create Table

-Learn how to use the PostgreSQL CREATE TABLE statement to define new tables with columns, data types, and constraints.
+Learn how to use the PostgreSQL CREATE TABLE statement to define tables with columns, data types, and constraints including PRIMARY KEY, NOT NULL, UNIQUE, and FOREIGN KEY.

 Quick Answer

-Use CREATE TABLE table_name (column1 datatype constraint, ...) to define a new table.
+Use CREATE TABLE table_name (column datatype constraint, ...) to define a new table.
 Specify column names, data types, and constraints such as PRIMARY KEY, NOT NULL, UNIQUE, CHECK, and FOREIGN KEY.
-Use IF NOT EXISTS to avoid errors when the table already exists.
+Add IF NOT EXISTS to avoid errors when the table already exists.

 Spin up a Postgres database in 20 seconds with Vela.